 This year’s conference follows the workshop “Xylella fastidiosa: knowledge gaps and research priorities for the EU” that was organised in 2015 by EFSA and the European Commission’s Directorates-General for Research and Innovation, Agriculture and Rural Development, and Health and Food Safety.
 Further annual conferences are envisaged to help meet a request from the European Commission for regular scientific updates on research into X. fastidiosa.

 - Control strategies, disease management and mitigation measures.

 The main focus will be on the situation in Europe.

 The conference is dedicated to the presentation and discussion of results of European research projects on X. fastidiosa and its vectors.
 Presentations should cover final results of research projects, as well as negative findings and intermediate results.

 Priority for participation will be given to those already involved in research on X. fastidiosa, or who are embarking on new research into the topic.
 Risk assessors, risk managers and stakeholders will also be important contributors to the discussion.

 The conference will be web-streamed and recorded and its proceedings published.

 If you would like to make an oral presentation or to present a poster at the conference, please submit an abstract here.
-The deadline for submission is 30 April 2017; confirmation of acceptance will be sent at the beginning of June 2017.
+The deadline for submission has been extended to 31 May 2017; confirmation of acceptance will be sent from mid-June.